• Menu

 Q. Do I need a visa to enter Morocco?

 A. For citizens of many countries, you do not need a visa to enter Morocco.
 You will receive an entry stamp in your passport upon arrival.
-Here’s additional information about visas for Morocco:
+You can find additional information about visas for Morocco here.

-Q. What is the best way to depart Morocco after the tour?
+Q. What is the best way to get back to my departure airport after the tour?

-If you wish to fly into Casablanca and out of Marrakech:
+1) If you fly into Casablanca and out of Marrakech:

-2) Although you can fly from Essaouira to Marrakech, flights are limited in terms of days of the week, and it will take longer to check-in, fly and get luggage than it would to drive (it’s a 2.5 hr drive).
+NOTE: Although you can fly from Essaouira to Marrakech, flights are limited in terms of days of the week, and it will take longer to check-in, fly and get luggage than it would to drive (it’s a 2.5 hour drive).

-2) You can fly from Essaouira to Casablanca.
+NOTE: You can also fly from Essaouira to Casablanca.
 At this time, flights are limited and we don’t know the days of the week flights may be available at the time of our tour.
 There is no charge for ground transportation to the Essaouira airport.

-Q. Will bottled water be readily available on the tour?
+Q. Will bottled water be available on the tour?

 A. Yes it will, but we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in Morocco.